Visit our online store.

 One thing that nearly everyone asks is how much breast lifts cost, so we include our surgery prices right here on our website.
 Amazing, right?
 Here’s what you’ll want to know:

 The cost of a breast lift depends on several factors: the incision site, the amount of skin to be removed and whether or not implants are used.
-If you are a massive weight loss patient your breast lift will be more expensive because there is more skin to be removed, which takes more time in the operating room.
+If you’ve undergone significant weight changes, your breast lift will be more expensive because there is more skin to be removed, which takes more time in the operating room.

 The cost of a breast lift with Dr. Reath includes both surgical and anesthesia fees, post-surgical bra, implants if you want them, our exclusive recovery kit and all follow-up visits.